A New Geometric Representation for 3D Bijective Mappings and Applications: Analysis

-\subsection{Analysis}
+\section{Analysis}

-In this section, we would like to show that the linear systems \ref{key_linear_system_mat_uvw} are symmetric positive definite (SPD).
-Compared with triangular mesh encountered in the 2D cases, tetrahedral meshes possess more vertices, resulting in large linear systems that are hard to solve.
-But if the linear systems are SPD, then we can use efficient numerical methods, such as the conjugate gradient method, to solve it more efficiently.
+This section explains why the linear systems in (\ref{key_linear_system_mat_uvw}) are symmetric positive definite (SPD).
+Unlike the triangular meshes used in 2D cases, tetrahedral meshes involve a much larger number of vertices, leading to significantly larger and more complex linear systems.
+These systems are more challenging to solve, but if they are SPD, efficient numerical methods like the conjugate gradient method can be applied to solve them effectively.

-We will divide this section into two parts, in which we show the symmetry of $\mathcal{C}$ and the positive definiteness of the linear systems.
+The discussion is organized into two parts: the first establishes the symmetry of $\mathcal{C}$, and the second confirms the positive definiteness of the linear systems.